 However, there are also varieties made from walnut shells, coconuts, wheat, bamboo, and grass seeds.
 If you’re trying to figure out what is the best natural cat litter, here is a list and description of the most popular eco-friendly cat litter available in the US, by primary ingredient.

-I’ve based the below descriptions for each eco-friendly cat litter brand on the manufacturer’s website.
-Because different consumers have different preference and experiences, it’s best to scan through a few of the descriptions and reviews to get a general sense of how the litter is expected to perform on the factors that are most important to you.
+I’ve based the below descriptions for each sustainable cat litter brand on the manufacturer’s website.
+Because different consumers have different preferences and experiences, it’s best to scan through a few of the descriptions and reviews to get a general sense of how the litter is expected to perform on the factors that are most important to you.

 Paper Cat Litter